FintanH/talks/bowl-full-of-lentils/abstract.md

 # Bowl Full of Lentils

+Copy-paste is a ubiquitous tool in a programmer's box of shortcuts.
+Sometimes we just don't care that we're repeating ourselves because we need this thing fast.
+This is even more so when it comes to configurations.
+We are all guilty of taking an existing configuration file, copying its content and changing a few values.
+JSON and YAML do not have enough expressive power to stop us from doing this.
+But what if I told you there was something that does have this power?
+What if I told you we could DRY up our configuration files and practice functional programming at the same time?
+What will you choose the red pill or the blue pill?

 In this talk we will introduce ourselves to the configuration language, Dhall.
 We will discuss the importance of Dhall in the configuration language space.
-It chooses a unique set of features such as being total, safe, strong & statically typed, and strongly normalising.
+Dhall chooses a unique set of features such as being total, safe, strong & statically typed, and strongly normalising, giving us the expressive power that we deserve in our configuration language.
 We will examine how Dhall differs from its cousins JSON and YAML and what advantages it provides over these configuration languages.

-We will get a complete understanding of the language by examining these features, examining them under the lens of its native types and functions, from Text and Naturals to Records and Unions types.
+We will get a complete understanding of the language by examining its features, examining them under the lens of its native types and functions, from Text and Naturals to Records and Unions.
-We will showcase the power and safety by looking at the use of functions and types to define some simple configurations.
+With a grounding in the types that we can work with in Dhall, we will go through a configuration file that is geared for tuning a (mock) machine learning model, seeing how painful it is to copy and paste these in JSON, and making it all-so-much-better by using Dhall instead.

-Once we have a good understanding of the language itself we will will introduce the dhall-bhat library.
-The library encompasses many of the familiar concepts functional programmers encounter, such as Functors, Applicatives, and Monads, as well as common types we use such as Either, State, and Reader.
+We will alleviate the pain of configurations even more by introducing the dhall-bhat library.
+We will a tour of the library and get familiar with the functional concepts it has to offer.
+We will look at such concepts as Functors, Applicatives, and Monad.
+We will also look paired at types that we commonly come across, such as Either, State, and Reader.
+We will then look through the previous example of a machine learning configuration and applying some functional techniques to get an even DRYer implementation.

-With a basic understanding of the functional programming library we will discuss a normalisation problem that occurs with Dhall's merge function being nested on Union types.
-We will then show how this nesting can be alleviated by utilising Yoneda to normalise expressions reducing the total expression size input.

-We will finish by introducing dada, a Dhall library that defines and ecosystem for recursion schemes.
-Without going into to much detail around recursion schemes we will discuss how combining dhall-bhat and dada we can write a domain specific configuration language.
-We will examine how this configuration language acts a pure definition of a configuration that can be interpreted into the Haskell runtime system to be executed.
+Attendees are recommended to have some familiarity with the functional concepts mentioned above, but are not required.